 Danilo Kiš, born in Szabadka (Serbian: Subotica) in 1935, is an important figure in literary and intellectual history in many respects.
 Along with Ivo Andrić, who won the Nobel Prize for Literature in 1961, and Borislav Pekić, he is often considered one of the greatest Serbian prose writers of the twentieth century.
 He learned Hungarian as a child from his father, Eduard Kiš (formerly Kohn), and from the surroundings in which he grew up, both in the Vajdaság and in Zala megye, where he and his family spent several years during World War II.
-Indeed Danilo Kiš spoke Hungarian poetry into Serbo-Croatian, the language he learned from his Montenegrin mother, Milica Dragićević, and in which he crafted his own literary works.
+Indeed Danilo Kiš spoke Hungarian with friends until the end of his life in 1989, and he translated an enormous amount of Hungarian poetry into Serbo-Croatian, the language he learned from his Montenegrin mother, Milica Dragićević, and in which he crafted his own literary works.
 His path-breaking fiction about the Holocaust in southern Hungary, in northern Serbia, and, to a lesser extent, in the death camps in Poland contained both autobiographical and postmodern elements.
-Kiš also wrote several volumes of essays and Čas anatomije (Eng: The Anatomy Lesson)1, a sustained polemical exposition of literary theory, focusing in essence on intertextuality and pastiche.
+Kiš also wrote several volumes of essays and Čas anatomije (Eng: The Anatomy Lesson) , a sustained polemical exposition of literary theory, focusing in essence on intertextuality and pastiche.